deckhouse/virtualization/docs/USER_GUIDE.md

     cores: 2
     coreFraction: 10%
 ```
-In this case, the VM “sees” two virtual cores and is guaranteed to receive power equivalent to 20% of one physical core (0.2 CPUs).
-If there are unused resources on the node, the VM can utilize up to 100% of the power of the two cores (2 CPUs).

 {{< alert level="info">}}
-This approach is similar to overcommitment of CPU resources, where a VM can use more power than reserved if resources are available.
-But coreFraction guarantees the VM the requested amount of resources.
-This makes VM performance stable even under high cluster load.
+This approach allows for stable VM performance even under high load under conditions of CPU resource oversubscription, where more cores are allocated to virtual machines than are available on the hypervisor.
-{{< /alert >}}
+{{{< /alert >}}

-The `cores` and `coreFraction` parameters are taken into account when planning VM placement on nodes.
-The guaranteed capacity (minimum share of each core) is considered while selecting a node so that it can provide the required performance for all the VMs.
-If a node does not have sufficient resources to fulfill the guarantees, a VM will not run on that node.
+The `cores` and `coreFraction` parameters are taken into account when planning the placement of VMs on nodes.
+The guaranteed capacity (minimum fraction of each core) is considered when selecting a node so that it can provide the required performance for all VMs.
+If a node does not have sufficient resources to fulfill the guarantees, the VM will not run on that node.

 Visualization on the example of virtual machines with the following CPU configurations, when placed on the same node: